Welcome to Gothic: the Lion Age

 For the most part, you won’t be able to take more Perks or Flaws after Character Creation, so choose wisely.
 Pick up the things you need to represent the character you’ll be excited to play.
 Pick up Flaws and Perks you think will enhance your experience, but we recommend you don’t hunt for extra Flaws that you “can live with, I guess” to find the points for things.

-The next step in Character Creation involves deciding if your character is affiliated with any in-setting organizations, such as the Church of Benalus, The magician’s guilds, a noble house or knight order, or a professional guild.
+The next step in Character Creation involves deciding if your character is affiliated with any in-setting organizations, such as the Church of Mankind, The magician’s guilds, a noble house or knight order.
 Each of these organizations have internal ranks (which are measured 1-5) which approximate your character’s status within that organization, access to new powers or abilities, as well as your level of internal responsibility.
-It’s not required for a character to join one of these organizations, and most characters do not, experiencing the game primarily through their Skills rather than the rituals of Priests, the spells of Magicians, or the oaths of a knight order.
+It’s not required for a character to join one of these organizations, and most characters do not, experiencing the game primarily through their Skills rather than the rituals of Priests, the spells of Magicians, or the Oaths of a knight order.

 If you do elect to join an organization, you should read and understand their sections of the website, and may begin to purchase their unique abilities through Experience Points you have unspent.